You are here

 This does not happen during Ramadan since people still eat two meals a day.
 A Ramadan fast can be beneficial to the body by allowing a person to lose weight, lower blood pressure, glucose and cholesterol all while maintaining muscle mass.

 To gain these benefits it is essential to eat a well-balanced diet during Ramadan and to get plenty of rest.

-“The deciding factor on whether a person stays healthy during Ramadan is not the fast itself, but what he or she eats during the non-fasting hours,” said Shahid.
+“The deciding factor on whether a person stays healthy during Ramadan is not the fast itself, but what he or she eats during the non-fasting hours,” Shahid said.

-3. No matter how tired you are do not skip Sahoor, the morning meal.
+- No matter how tired you are do not skip Suhoor, the morning meal.
 This meal is vital.
-It will help you get through the day including preventing hunger-related symptoms such as headache, fatigue and restlessness.
+It will help you get through the day by preventing hunger-related symptoms such as headache, fatigue and restlessness.

-7. Drink lots of water and fruit juices after Iftar to avoid dehydration, especially since Ramadan is during the summer.
+- Drink lots of water and fruit juice after Iftar to avoid dehydration, especially since Ramadan this year is during the summer.

-9. Balance your daily schedule to allow time for an early Sahoor, late Iftar, nightly prayers and adequate sleep.
+- Balance your daily schedule to allow time for an early Suhoor, late Iftar, nightly prayers and adequate sleep.

 “Ramadan is about learning self-discipline, willpower and patience.
 If people do not take care of themselves and adequately prepare for Ramadan they may feel fatigued, hungry and irritable.
 This is a difficult combination when in training to control your emotions and body.
-If a people don’t keep their health in mind they won’t be able to get the full benefits of the month,” said Shahid.
+If people don’t keep their health in mind, they won’t be able to get the full benefits of the month,” Shahid said.

 For media inquiries, please contact Evie Polsley at email@example.com or call (708) 216-5313 or (708) 417-5100.